SMarquis85/C4-JSQuiz/README.md

 # C4-JSQuiz
 ## Main Task

-this Challenge invites you to build a timed coding quiz with multiple-choice questions.
+This Challenge invites you to build a timed coding quiz with multiple-choice questions.

 ## Requirements: